dsantos-lean/MyClean/user_stories/user_story_16_PrivateCommunication.md

 ## Description:
 As a customer, I want to communicate with cleaners without providing my email or mobile number to protect my privacy and control how my personal information is shared.

-## Tasks, see chapter 4.
+## Tasks.

-1. Task 1, Estimation XX days
+1. Task Private Communication, Estimation 4 days
-2. ...
+2. Create an FAQ or call button for end users to contact with cleaning company.

 # UI Design: